 When you are done cleaning, you also need to use a cloth to completely wipe off the baking soda to avoid corrosion.
 Also, avoid the fluid getting into the battery ports during cleaning.

 You should also schedule regular checks to inspect the fluid level, battery power, and charge level.
-Taking note of necessary information, such as your battery type and the battery model, can help you practice proper car battery maintenance.
+Taking note of necessary information, such as the type and the battery model, can help you practice proper care.

 How to Know Your Battery is Bad

-While car battery maintenance is essential, there are times when the battery may become faulty.
+While lead-acid battery maintenance is essential, there are times when it may become faulty.
 Recognizing the signs instantly and taking it in for repair will save you money and energy.
 Here are a few signs of a bad battery:

-If your engine takes time to start, or it doesn’t warm up quickly enough, or as easy as it used to, you probably have a bad battery.
+If your engine takes time to start, or it doesn’t warm up quickly enough, or as easy as it used to, you probably have a bad one.

 The battery powers the electrical circuits and the headlights, dashboard lights, and interior cabin lights.
 So, if the lights in your car suddenly start to go off one by one or start to flicker or dim, you need to check your battery.